-With the changing climate found in both private and public schools today, it’s important that teachers have experience and knowledge regarding LGBT issues in schools.
-Students who identify as lesbian, gay, bisexual or transgender often face bullying from their peers, among other problems.
+With the changing climate found in both private and public schools today, it’s important that teachers have experience and knowledge regarding LGBTQ equality in schools.
+Students who identify as lesbian, gay, bisexual, transgender or queer can face bullying from their peers.
 These students want to know that they can turn to their teachers and their counselors for help.
-Students enrolled in college programs today, with plans to work as counselors, must go through different forms of training designed to help them assist their future students.
+Students enrolled in college programs today who have plans to work as counselors must go through different forms of training designed to help them assist their future students.

 Identifying Bullying and Harassment

 It is nearly impossible for a counselor with any type of personal bias to help students suffering emotional or physical abuse at home or at school because of their sexuality.
-Many colleges now offer classes that help students eliminate the personal biases they might have against certain groups.
-For example, if you grew up in a house with parents who constantly told you being gay was bad, you might find that you carry those thoughts and feelings with you.
-You must learn how to view all students in the same manner to avoid any potential problems.
+Many colleges now offer classes that help students eliminate their own personal biases and challenge their social conditioning.

-Colleges introduced new training programs that taught students about LGBT issues in schools after a series of incidents occurred, including a rash of newspaper articles about students who committed suicide because of harassment from their peers.
-These programs help students understand the type of issues that LGBT students face and what counselors can do to help them.
+Colleges introduced new training programs that taught students about LGBTQ issues in schools after a series of incidents occurred, including a rash of newspaper articles about students who committed suicide because of harassment from their peers.
+These programs help students understand the type of issues that LGBTQ students face and what counselors can do to help them.
 The courses and programs often let students role play with others in order to gain hands on experience.
-They may also provide the option of interning at a local LGBT organization.
+They may also provide the option of interning at a local advocacy organizations.
 The more training and experience you get, the more you can help your future students.

 Education on Alliances and Organizations

-The idea of starting an LGBT organization on a high school campus was hard to imagine a few years ago, but according to the Human Rights Campaign, there are now around 3,000 of these programs in the United States alone.
+According to the Human Rights Campaign, there are around 3,000 LGBTQ alliance programs in the United States alone.
 As a future counselor, you may receive some training on how to start or best advise one of these programs in your school.
-Counselors working as advisors often help students find a place to meet in school, assist with fundraising programs and offer general advice and support to members.
+Counselors working as advisers often help students find a place to meet in school, assist with fundraising programs and offer general advice and support to members.

 Teachers and school counselors face more social issues than ever before and must know how to help every student they see throughout the school year.
-College programs now offer training and courses designed to teach future counselors more about LGBT issues and how to best support the students in these communities.
+College programs now offer training and courses designed to teach future counselors more about LGBTQ equality and how to best support all students.